sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 ---
 layout: post
-title: "One Year of Running Linux"
+title: "One Year of Slightly More Ethical Tech Usage"
 date: 2019-01-15 22:15:00 -0400
 comments: true
 ---